Spring Cloud Basics

 Having Framework support makes the testing of code easier as all the environmental dependencies are handled over the framework.
 It has various modules that we can use based on the application requirement.
 It has a layered representation of the modules where we can easily pick up the modules be it core Container to Data Access, Web Services.

-It comes with an IoC container that gets the information from the XML file and configures and assemble dependencies between the objects.
+It comes with an IoC container that gets the information from the XML file and configures and assembles dependencies between the objects.
 Bean Factory and Application context are the two IoC container that does the required job.

 Dependency Injection is used to loosely couple the code by removing the dependency of the program.
 We can use a Constructor or getter setter method to use the dependency Injection.